so-rose/convmlv/README.md

 	  --> There's no automatic way to install these.
 See http://www.magiclantern.fm/forum/index.php?topic=16799.0 .

 CONFIG FILE:
+	You do not need to type in all the arguments each time: Config files, another way to specify options, can save you time & lend you convenience in production situations.

+	GLOBAL: /home/sofus/convmlv.conf
+	LOCAL: Specify -C/--config.

-	Next to each option is an uppercased item, ex.
+	Some options have an uppercased VARNAME, ex.
 OUTDIR.
 In a convmlv config file, you can specify this option in the following format, line by line:
 		<VARNAME> <VALUE>

-	Some more notes regarding config files:
-		-The global config file, read every time, will be looked for in /home/sofus/convmlv.conf.
-		-Hashtags are considered comments, if and only if they are the first character in the line.
+	If the value is a true/false flag, simply specifying VARNAME is enough.
+Otherwise, normal rules for the value applies.

+	Options override each other as such:
+	-LOCAL overrides GLOBAL config.
+	-Passed arguments override both configs.
+	-Lines starting with # are comments.
+	-Name a config using the VARNAME: CONFIG_NAME <name>

+	File-Specific Block: A LOCAL config file lets you specify options for specific input names:
+		/ <TRUNCATED INPUTNAME>
+		...specify options
+		*

+	File-Specific Blocks override all other options.
+This allows one to create a single config file to batch-develop several input files/folders at once, after deciding how each one should look/be configured individually.

+	Notes on Usage:
+	-You must use the truncated (no .mlv or .raw) input name after the /.
+	-No nested blocks.
+	-Indentation by tabs or spaces is allowed, but not enforced.
 ```